Anyon Dispersion in Aharonov-Casher Bands and Implications for Twisted MoTe${}_2$: Origin of anyon dispersion: qualitative picture

 While this analysis provides a clear physical picture for the origin of quasihole dispersion, it also suggests that computing the dispersion accurately from the quasihole potential $V(\v{\xi})$ can be challenging.
-The difficulty arises because the dispersion receives contribution from higher harmonics that are suppressed by a Gaussian factor in the potential.
-A similar behavior arises in the calculation of the LLL guiding-center structure factor, whose magnitude does not decay at large momenta, in contrast to the physical density structure factor, making real space plasma Monte Carlo calculations challenging at large momenta \cite{WangLatticeMC}.
+The reason is that the Fourier components $V_{\bG}$ of the real-space potential are strongly suppressed at large $|\bG|$, reflecting the finite spatial extent of the quasihole.
+However, the dispersion is obtained from these coefficients after multiplication by the growing Gaussian factor $e^{q \ell_B^2 \bG^2/4}$ in Eq.~(\ref{q-QHPotential}), which partially compensates this suppression.
+As a result, extracting the harmonics relevant for the dispersion from a real-space evaluation of $V(\xi)$ is numerically difficult, as it requires inverting this suppression.
+A similar behavior arises in the calculation of the LLL guiding-center structure factor.
+Although the guiding-center structure factor itself does not decay at large momenta, Monte Carlo naturally accesses the physical density structure factor, which is related to the guiding-center structure factor by a Gaussian.
+Recovering the guiding-center structure factor therefore requires undoing the Gaussian suppression, which amplifies numerical noise at large momenta \cite{WangLatticeMC}.
 To overcome this challenge, we evaluate the dispersion directly in momentum-space by Monte Carlo sampling.
 This approach includes an additional cost of $\sim N_\Phi$ per Monte Carlo step.
-Furthermore, since anyon dispersion is an $O(1)$ number on top of the extensitve $O(N_e)$ total energy, we need to run the Monte Carlo for $O(N_e^2)$ extra steps as explained in Sec.~\ref{Sec:numerics}.
+Furthermore, since anyon dispersion is an $O(1)$ number on top of the extensive $O(N_e)$ total energy, we need to run the Monte Carlo for $O(N_e^2)$ extra steps as explained in Sec.~\ref{Sec:numerics}.
 This makes it harder to go to the very large system sizes typically employed in Monte Carlo for Laughlin correlators ($\sim 500 $ electrons) but, as we will show, it is still possible to achieve system sizes $N_e \sim 60$ ($N_\Phi \sim 170$) which are significantly larger than what can be achieved in ED.
 Importantly, due to the polynomial scaling of the method, going to large systems does not face the same limitations as in methods with exponential scaling.